taurusilver7/natours-landing-page/README.md

 - To avoid multiple compiling process, a watch factor is added to the script to allow the project to watch over the changes in sass file.
 - Install a global package for automatically reloading the page on changes.

 - Convert the code in css to sass with variables, nesting, mixins, and functions.
+Implement the 7-in-1 partial folders in sass directory.
+- The body/ folder is for low level basic: resets, styles for html, body elements.
+It should be a partial, to import it to `main.scss` and start with an (\_)
+- The abstract/ folder has code that has no output css: mixins, variables.
+- The components/ has reusable building block used everywhere.
+The layout/ holds components together: global header, global footer.